 Within the parameters of this study, the Edelweiss resin composite post and core single unit demonstrated much greater fracture resistance than the Glass fiber post with a separate composite core build-up.
-When compared to Edelweiss composite resin post and core single unit, glass fiber post mostly demonstrated core fracture, post-fracture, post debonding, and tooth fracture.
+When compared to Edelweiss resin composite post and core single unit, glass fiber post mostly demonstrated core fracture, post debonding, post-fracture, and tooth fracture.
 In the Edelweiss post and core single unit, no post-debonding nor post-fracture were seen.